priestjim/chef-openresty/README.md

   to statically link to a custom-compiled PCRE runtime that supports JIT regular expression compilation which will significantly speed up RE execution in the NGINX and Lua environments.

+* **Support for LUA Rocks**: The cookbook installs support for LUA Rocks embedded in the LUAJIT installation, allowing you to install any rock you want, right from the official Rocks site.
+It also provides an LWRP for installing rocks via your recipes.

 Attributes
 ==========